CHAPTER Eng

 PART Eng 403 CONTINUING PROFESSIONAL DEVELOPMENT

-A renewal application shall not be accepted for filing unless the
+application shall not be accepted for filing unless the licensee

-professional development hours required by Eng 403.01(b) and lists the specific
+hours of approved professional development hours required by Eng 403.01(b) and

-Each licensee shall obtain at least 30 professional development hours of
+shall obtain at least 30 professional development hours of approved continuing

-approved continuing education courses during the biennial renewal period as a
+education courses during the biennial renewal period as a condition of license

 Source. #6911, eff 12-15-98); ss by #8190, eff